7 Introduction to R and the Tidyverse

 ggplot( # Every plot starts with a call to the ggplot() function

-data = peng # This function can also take the input tibble
+data = peng # This function can also take the input tibble in the data argument

 ) + # The plot consists of individual functions linked with "+"

-geom_bar( # "geoms" define the plot layers we want to draw
+geom_bar( # "geoms" define the plot layers we want to draw,

 mapping = aes( # The aes() function maps variables to visual properties